Fine compactified moduli of enriched structures on stable curves: Defining enriched structures

-\subsubsection{Graphs}
+\subsection{Graphs}

-\begin{definition} A graph is a triple $(V,E,\on{ends})$ where $V$ and $E$ are finite sets (of vertices and edges), and $\on{ends}\colon E \ra (V\times V)/\on{S}_2$ is a function, which we think of as assigning to each edge the unordered pair of its endpoints.
-A \emph{loop} is an edge whose endpoints are the same, and a \emph{circuit} is a path of positive length which starts and ends at the same vertex, and which does not repeat any edges or any other vertices.
+\begin{definition} By a \emph{graph} $\Gamma$ we shall mean an \emph{undirected multigraph}, that is, $\Gamma$ has a set of vertices $\on{Vert}(\Gamma)$ and a set of edges $\on{Edge}(\Gamma)$, and to each edge is associated an unordered pair of vertices called its \emph{endpoints}.
+A \emph{loop} is an edge whose endpoints are the same (in particular, we allow loops), and a \emph{circuit} is a path of positive length which starts and ends at the same vertex, and which does not repeat any edges or any other vertices.

-A morphism of graphs simply contracts some of the edges; more precisely it sends vertices to vertices and edges to either edges or vertices, such that the obvious compatibilities hold. \end{definition}
+We will also use the notion of a \emph{contraction} of graphs $\Gamma \to \Gamma'$, which means that $\Gamma'$ has been obtained from $\Gamma$ by removing a subset $E$ of the edges of $\Gamma$ and identifying the endpoints of each edge in $E$. \end{definition}

-\begin{definition} A graph is connected if it has exactly one connected component --- in particular, the empty graph is not connected.
+We now introduce two notions of connectedness for a graph: ordinary path-connectedness as well as circuit-connectedness.

-\begin{definition} Let $G = (V,E, \on{ends})$ be a graph.
-To any subset $E_0 \sub E$ we associate the unique subgraph of $G$ with edges $E_0$ and with no isolated vertices --- we will often fail to distinguish between $E_0$ and the subgraph.
-We say $E_0$ is \emph{circuit-connected} if for every pair $e$, $e'$ of distinct edges in $E_0$ there is at least one circuit $\gamma \sub E_0$ such that $e \in\gamma$ and $e' \in \gamma$. \end{definition} \end{definition} \begin{lemma}[{\cite[lemma 7.2]{Holmes2014A-Neron-model-o}}] The maximal circuit-connected subsets of $E$ form a partition of $E$. \end{lemma} This partition can be thought of as breaking the graph into loops and 2-vertex-connected components, cf.\ \cite[\S 7.1]{Holmes2014A-Neron-model-o}.
+\begin{definition} The \emph{connected components} of a graph $\Gamma$ are the equivalence classes of $\on{Vert(\Gamma)}$ under the equivalence relation generated by the edges of the graph.
+A graph is \emph{connected} if it has exactly one connected component, i.e. if it is non-empty and if every two vertices can be connected by a path. \end{definition} \begin{definition} Let $\Gamma$ be a graph.
+To any subset $E \sub \on{Edge}(\Gamma)$ we associate the unique subgraph of $\Gamma$ with edges $E$ and with no isolated vertices --- we will often fail to distinguish between the set $E$ of edges and the subgraph of $\Gamma$ obtained in this way.
+We say $E$ is \emph{circuit-connected} if it is non-empty and, for every pair $e$, $e'$ of distinct edges in $E$, there is at least one circuit $\gamma \sub E$ such that $e \in\gamma$ and $e' \in \gamma$. \end{definition} \begin{remark} Note that circuit-connectedness is not equivalent to the notion of 2-vertex-connectivity found in the literature, for example a graph with one vertex and one edge (a loop) is circuit-connected, but not 2-vertex-connected. \end{remark} \begin{lemma}[{\cite[lemma 7.2]{Holmes2014A-Neron-model-o}}] For each graph $\Gamma$, the maximal circuit-connected subsets (\emph{circuit-connected components}) of $\on{Edge}(\Gamma)$ form a partition of $\on{Edge}(\Gamma)$. \end{lemma} This partition can be thought of as breaking the graph into loops and 2-vertex-connected components, cf.\ \cite[\S 7.1]{Holmes2014A-Neron-model-o}.